awibox/deploy-to-github-pages-action/README.md

 ![Deploy your app to GitHub Pages](https://repository-images.githubusercontent.com/234867128/ea82a980-3ad8-11ea-9946-c8d55e816f1a)

 ## Description
 You can use GitHub Pages like hosting for your project.
-To do this, you need to create a repository with the name ```yourUsername.github.io``` (GitHub Pages repo).
+To do this, you need to create a repository and activate GitHub Pages for the master branch and bind your domain.
-This action will help you set up automatic deployment from your app to another repository (GitHub Pages repo).
+Then use this action to help you set up automatic deployment from your app to your repository for GitHub Pages.

 ## Getting started
 You should create deploy.yml file using the example below: